-Christopher Bardt, AIA, Principal 3sixØ, has over 25 years experience as an architect and professor of architecture at Rhode Island School of Design.
-He is founding principal of 3sixØ Architecture named in 2002 by Architectural Record as one of 10 leading vanguard firms worldwide.
+Christopher Bardt, AIA has over 25 years of experience as an architect and professor of architecture at RISD.
+He is founding principal of 3sixØ Architecture, which was named in 2002 by Architectural Record as one of 10 leading vanguard firms worldwide.
 His extensive professional experience includes furniture design, residential, commercial and institutional commissions and planning studies, ranging from small urban interventions to large-scale metropolitan development.
 His research on the geometry of sunlight, materials, materiality and tectonics as critical to architectural making and thinking has been widely published and exhibited.
-Professor Bardt has been a member of the Architecture Faculty at Rhode Island School of Design since 1988, and is currently graduate program director.
-He teaches upper-level studios, architectural history, the history and theory of projective geometry, foundation courses and has coordinated and authored the curriculum of all three core semesters.
+Bardt has been a member of the architecture faculty at RISD since 1988.
+He teaches upper-level studios, architectural history, the history and theory of projective geometry and foundation courses and has coordinated and authored the curriculum of all three core semesters.
 He has been a visiting professor at Cornell University and at the National Academy of Design and Art, Slovakia and currently serves on the Board of Governors of the RISD Museum.
-Chris holds a Bachelors of Architecture from RISD and a Masters of Architecture from Harvard University.
+Bardt holds a Bachelor’s of Architecture from RISD and a Master’s of Architecture from Harvard University.

 My research interests are focused on materials and the role they play in our self definition.
 I am thinking about how materials guide us and how their properties generate insights.
 Materials resist us and make us aware of their resistance, a necessary condition of creativity.
 Earlier in my career, I examined sunlight and used the problem of its geometry to “catch” it with a large-scale tectonic construction wholly generated by sun movement over time.
 I am now researching and writing a book on materials, inspired in part by the mysterious connection between creativity and material engagement in the studio.
 For the past decade or so I have developed pedagogy based on material engagement and resistance.
 This book will include such material generated student work, as well as speculations on the connections between materially generated projects and their transformations into constructed works.